nullenc0de/gofuzz/README.md

 {"kind": "AWSAccessKey", "data": {"key": "AKIAIOSFODNN7EXAMPLE", "secret": "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY"}, "filename": "https://example.com/config.js", "severity": "high", "context": {"awsRegion": "us-west-2", "bucketName": "example-uploads"}}
 ...
 ```

-## Customization

-You can modify the script to adjust its behavior:

-- Change the `is_js_file()` function to include or exclude certain file types.
-- Modify the `process_jsluice_output()` function to handle additional types of data or to change how URLs and secrets are processed.

 ## Notes